TimothyYW/Rainbow-six-siege-lore/README.md

 ![Newsletter page](assets/screenshots/wireframe-three.jpg)

-The sketches are used to ensure the structure of the website, but as can be seen the games page has been simplfied to fi all the images in the read me.md.
+The sketches are used to plan the structure of the website, but as can be seen the games page has been simplified to fit all the images in the README.md.

 # Future update and plan